kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

   * the `src` and `alt` attributes for the only `<img>` tag.
   * the `href` attribute for the only `<a>` tag.

-A simple JS `for..in` loop will populate these parts based on the aforementioned JS data object.
+A simple JS `for...in` loop will populate these parts based on the aforementioned JS data object.
 And Shadow DOM will help...

 {% prism javascript %}
 (function(){